Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 ## Before you start

-You must have credentials or a user account from your org administrator to use the Product Catalog WebUI.
+You must have credentials or a user account from your org administrator to use the Product Foundry WebUI.
 Please follow the steps [here](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/index.html#managing-users).

 ## Objectives

-Learn how to use the Product Catalog WebUI to create and manage products, including:
+Learn how to use the Product Foundry WebUI to create and manage products, including:

 * Create a product
 * Link an existing asset to the created product